PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 AI-DA can generate questions within a [Test](../ultra/test.md) or Question Bank (a set of questions that can be used to draw a random subset from and/or in multiple Tests).
 This could be helpful to efficiently create informal knowledge checks and practice quizzes to supplement weekly module content.

-!!!
-Tip "Using the question generator effectively"
+!!! ai "Using the question generator effectively"

-    If course items are selected to provide context, questions may be  based on procedural instructions within an item.
-If this occurs, you may find it more effective to instead provide a detailed description of the desired content.

-    All questions **must** be checked very carefully to ensure they are correct.
+    All questions **must** be checked very carefully to ensure they are correct and appropriate for your intended use.

 There are a range of question types available: